Prajj41/Quantum-Learning-s/README.md

 # 👩‍💻 Team Members & Contributions

-# Prajna Jathan Sathish (4MW21CS033)
+Prajna Jathan Sathish
-Led frontend development using React.js
+Led frontend development using React.js,
-Designed and implemented responsive UI
+Designed and implemented responsive UI,
 Integrated state management and local storage

-# Ananya Rao
+Ananya Rao
-Worked on activity and nutrition tracking modules Integrated chart libraries for weekly progress Assisted in API simulation and JSON data handling
+Worked on activity and nutrition tracking modules, Integrated chart libraries for weekly progress, Assisted in API simulation and JSON data handling

-# Deepthi Suvarna
+Deepthi Suvarna
-Designed meal planning logic and nutrition insights Focused on UX improvements and cross-device responsiveness Implemented logic  and feature testing
+Designed meal planning logic and nutrition insights, Focused on UX improvements and cross-device responsiveness, Implemented logic  and feature testing

-# Ananya S
+Ananya S
-Contributed to UI component styling
+Contributed to UI component styling,
-Reviewing UI layouts for consistency
+Reviewing UI layouts for consistency,
 Assisted with version control and minor feature testing

-# Deepashree Nayak
+Deepashree Nayak
-Helped with initial layout setup
+Helped with initial layout setup,
-Contributed to documentation and debugging
-Implemented in keepin track on charting and responsiveness
+Contributed to documentation and debugging, Implemented in keepin track on charting and responsiveness